jepusto/metaselection/README.md

 The beta estimate of 0.133, with a 95% confidence interval -0.033, 0.377, represents the overall average effect after accounting for both selection bias and dependent effects.
-Tau (0.081) is the estimated total variance, including both between- and within-study heterogeneity.
-`lambda1` is the selection parameter.
-The estimate of 0.548 indicates that effect size estimates with one-sided $p$-values greater than 0.025 are only about half as likely to be reported as estimates that are positive and statistically significant (i.e., estimates with
-$p < 0.025$).
+The tau estimate of 0.081 is the estimated total variance, including both between- and within-study heterogeneity. `lambda1` is the selection parameter.
+The estimate of 0.548 indicates that effect size estimates with one-sided $p$-values greater than 0.025 are only about half as likely to be reported as estimates that are positive and statistically significant (i.e., estimates with $p < 0.025$).

 The package is designed to work with the `progressr` package.
 To turn on progress bars for all bootstrap calculations, use